rmshimomura/Data-Structures/README.md

 # Data-Structures-Projects

-Here, I'll be saving some of the projects I made through Data structures, from second semester and third semester on CS course of UEL.
+Here, I'll be saving some of the projects I made through Data structures, from second semester and third semester on Computer Science course of UEL.
 (State University of Londrina).

 Concepts used: